Guide · behavioral-prep

 What to do mid-interview when anxiety spikes

 It will spike.
-Even with the best prep, there will be a moment — usually 20-25 minutes in — where the interviewer asks something that lands harder than you expected and your brain freezes.
+Even with the best prep, there will be a moment, usually 20-25 minutes in, where the interviewer asks something that lands harder than you expected and your brain freezes.
 Two scripts to keep ready:

 The think-time script: "Give me about 20 seconds to think through the approach before I start coding."

-The clarification script: "Before I commit to a direction — can I restate what I think you're asking?"
+The clarification script: "Before I commit to a direction, can I restate what I think you're asking?"

 Both buy you 15-30 seconds of breathing room and both make you look more senior, not less.
 Senior engineers slow down before answering.
 Junior engineers feel pressure to start typing immediately.
 The interviewer is reading that signal as much as the code.
+If the freeze is specifically "I have no idea how to start this problem," anxiety isn't the root cause; technique is.
+Work it directly with how to handle a coding problem you've never seen and how to think aloud during a coding interview.

 If your hands are visibly shaking on camera, put one hand flat on the desk and one hand on the keyboard.
 Movement disguises tremor better than stillness.

-Mock interviews are the actual antidote
+Mock interviews are the real antidote

 What counts as a mock: